 Payment morale declines – companies fear for their cash flow

 Small and medium-sized companies are particularly dependent on punctual payments, as they usually operate with a tight capital base.
 Payment defaults can even threaten their very existence.
 But larger companies also fear the consequences of a decline in payment morale.
-Delaying payments can lead to liquidity bottlenecks, which directly impact the company’s operating business.
-As a result, the company cannot realize its full potential, as it cannot offer new products or services nor hire additional staff.
+Delaying payments can lead to liquidity bottlenecks, which directly impact the company's operating business.
+As a result, the company cannot realise its full potential, as it cannot offer new products or services nor hire additional staff.